top of page

 When abstraction, minimalism, and photo-videography are fused, they amazingly create phenomenal art forms in terms of simplicity, beauty, transcendence as well as endless imagination.
 Inspired by abstract minimal art and motivated by art for wellbeing, this empirical study will use triplet series of abstract photo and video art as visual meditations in an attempt to experimentally boost wellbeing through a process coined Transformative Abstract-Visual Meditation (TAM).

-The main theme of the triptych visual abstraction will be epitomised as three stages of mind perception - unconsciousness (figurative long shot), consciousness (figurative close up), and semi subconsciousness (abstract extreme close up).
-The artistic research will investigate the stimulating impacts of these figurative/abstract transformations with different colour characteristics, blurry effects, along with sequential orders.
+The main creative component of TAM will be the triptych visual abstraction envisaged as three states of mind perception - unconsciousness (figurative long shot), consciousness (figurative close up), and semi subconsciousness (abstract extreme close up).
 The experiments will mainly rely on macro photography with in-camera practices and physical variables to achieve different kinds of formative shapes, from form to formless.
+TAM artwork will finally serves as visual stimuli for the Art for Wellbeing Research.

-The outcome of TAM is to examine the positive impact of stimuli for creative capabilities through experimental wellbeing.
-Sixty (Thai or New Zealander) high school/ college students will be recruited to participate in this empirical study based on phenomenology and art-based expression.
-In addition, it will clarify whether colour styles, blurry effects, or sequential orders have the most and least impacts on creativity as the main theme of experiential wellbeing.
+The outcome of TAM is to examine the positive impact of stimuli for creative capabilities through experimental wellbeing via an onsite photo-video art exhibition.
+Thirty (Thai or British) high school/ college students will be recruited to participate in this empirical study based on phenomenology and art-based expression.
+In addition, it will clarify whether motion, juxtaposition (image sequential orders), or visual meditation have the most and least impacts on creativity as the main theme of experiential wellbeing.

-To extend the body of knowledge about abstract Art for Wellbeing.
-TAM will underpin the use of photographic abstract art form through meditational integration in a different setting, stimuli, and approach from the previous study by Nielsen et al. (2017) on visual art for wellbeing generator in the Denmark hospitals with 98 patients via mix-methods.
+1. To extend the body of knowledge about Abstract Art for Wellbeing.
+TAM will underpin the use of photographic abstract art form through meditational integration in a different setting, stimuli, and approach from the previous study by Nielsen et al. (2017) in order to contribute the new body of knowledge (Visual Meditation) through an art thesis, exhibition, and potential serial publication.

-To promote better mental health in an educational institution.
-TAM could be applied to instill creative mind-sets among students coping with anxiety, stress, COVID-19 pandemic impacts as well as stimulate creative capabilities among students on a regular basis after Post COVID:
+3. To promote better mental health in an educational institution.
+TAM could be applied to instill creative mind-sets among students coping with anxiety, stress, as well as stimulate creative capabilities among students on a regular basis

 .